Imagine for a second, that you got some spectacular news.

 You are inherently the same person inside and outside.

-Which means there is no reason to modify your self-worth based on what transpires within that ~30 seconds.
+This means there is no reason to modify your self-worth based on what transpires within that ~30 seconds.
 There is no need to feel worthless, or there is no reason to feel like a demigod.

 You are still you.